-There is no easy way to write about last month’s Grenfell Tower fire.
-Not only is it a particularly horrific tragedy where more than 80 people died, it is also bound up with the byzantine complexities of building regulations and approval processes.
+There is no easy way to write about the Grenfell Tower fire.
+Not only was it a particularly horrific tragedy where more than 80 people died, it is also bound up with the byzantine complexities of building regulations and approval processes.
 Because of how many codes, change orders and design decisions go into a single building, it’s not easy to identify a single point at which the building process failed its residents.

 What is clear is that the fire spread quickly through the aluminum cladding and that other countries, like the United States, have not allowed that particular type of metal siding to be used on buildings that tall.
 The tower had other problems that compounded the dangers of the cladding.
 Because it was built in the 1970s before many modern safety regulations took effect, it had only one stairwell, lacked sprinklers and fire doors and there was no centralized alarm service.
 A tower like Grenfell could not be built today.